vpayno/microbit-workspace/python/README.md

 ## [High Card](./src/high-card.py)

 Simple two player high card game.
-Keeps the selection simple to just 0 to 9 inclusive.
+Each player gets a random number from 0 to 9, inclusive, and then exchange them to see who won.

 stage1: radio group selection